 Address: 201 Royal St, New Orleans, LA 70130

-Mr. B’s is a little more laid back on the dress code, but they frown on tank tops, especially for the gentlemen.
-Reservations are recommended, but not required.
-If you’re wanting to dine at Mr. B’s on the weekend or during a special event that brings a ton of folks to the city (Mardi Gras, JazzFest, etc.) then you’ll want to make a reservation for sure.
+Mr. B’s is slightly laid back on the dress code, but they frown on tank tops, especially for the gentlemen.
+Reservations are recommended but not required.
+If you want to dine at Mr. B’s on the weekend or during a special event that brings a ton of folks to the city (Mardi Gras, JazzFest, etc.), then you’ll want to make a reservation.

 - Do You Need A Rental Car in New Orleans?

 - Best Places to Visit in the US

 - Places to Visit in Your 20s in the US

 - About the Author

 - Latest Posts

 Jacks is a New Orleans native passionate about exploring the Arctic region.
 She’s a frequent writer and contributor to Only in Your State.
 A mediocre ukulele player, photographer, and artist, she thrives on spontaneous solo adventures and encourages everyone to follow the deal, not the destination.
 When she’s not traveling, she’s feeding the neighborhood crows, squirrels, and bluejays that have befriended her, much to the dismay of her cat, Tugger.